CITS 2026: The 2026 International Conference on Computer, Information and Telecommunication Systems

 • Fabrizio Granelli, Univ. of Trento, Italy

-• Konstantinos Kantelis, Aristotle Univ. of Thessaloniki, Greece
+• Konstantinos F. Kantelis, Aristotle Univ. of Thessaloniki, Greece

 • Helen Karatza, Aristotle Univ. of Thessaloniki, Greece